gtema/slides/rust_keystone/rust_keystone.rst

 - Performance

+- Demo

 - Way forward

 What I was working on
 ---------------------

-- OpenStack users (CSP customers) are not having possibility to establish user federation (ldap, oidc) or similar without involving administrators.
+- Let OpenStack users (CSP customers) establish user federation (ldap, oidc) or similar without involving administrators.

 - Federation using oidc is managed outside of Keystone itself (typically by mod_auth_oidc module) what limits integration capabilities.